772/single-variable-algebra-compiler/README.md

 x = 50000.1             floor8(x) = 50000
 ```

-## How to handle loops or recursion

 Turing machines allow infinite loops.
-The identity function can be used as a termination condition to mimic loops.
+The identity function can be used as a termination condition to mimic loops:

 ```rust
 fn h(x: f64) -> f64 {